Master of Public Health in the Field of Global Health Epidemiology and Disease Control

 |PUBH 6484||Prevention and Control of Vector Borne Diseases|

 |PUBH 6487||Emerging Zoonotic Diseases and Global Food Production|

 |PUBH 6499||Topics in Global Health (Example- Field Trial Methods and Applications)|

 |PUBH 6015||Culminating Experience|

-*Alternate elective courses can be selected with approval of advisor.
+*Alternate elective courses may be selected with the advisor's approval.